Skilled Trade

 Minimum qualifications

 Apprenticeship applicants must be at least 18 years of age.
 In addition, they must provide proof of high school graduation or general education development (GED) equivalent.
 Local apprenticeship committees may require additional qualifications.
+Ability to pass a drug test required by some programs

 Wages